How to collaborate with people who have color vision deficiency

 Select high-contrast colors

-High-contrast colors can be especially helpful when using features like Overlay Pages , which defaults to red and green layers.
-The default colors can be changed while the overlay is being created.
-But once the overlay is created and shared with others, the colors can't be changed anymore.
-Alternately, you can provide the original documents from the overlay so your colleague can select layer colors that are visible to them.
+High-contrast colors can be especially helpful when using features like Overlay Pages, which defaults to red and green layers.
+You can change the default colors while you create the overlay.
+After you create the overlay, and it is shared with others, you can no longer change the colors.
+Alternately, you can provide the original documents from the overlay, so your colleague can select layer colors that are visible to them.

 Learn how to customize default overlay settings.